wimute/CommandLineParser/README.md

-# Command line parser
+# Command line parser for scala

 ## Short description
-Simple library which helps to attach values / functions to comand line options.
+Simple scala library which helps to attach values / functions to comand line options.

 ## Long description
 Basicly you can define a command line option as a scala `val`.
 Every option is